-/s/ DELOITTE & TOUCHE LLP Jacksonville, Florida May 11, 2017 Certified Public Accountants
+/s/ DELOITTE & TOUCHE LLP

+Jacksonville, Florida

+May 11, 2017 (August 21, 2017, as to the effects of the discontinued operations described in Notes A and N)

+Certified Public Accountants

 The Board of Directors and Stockholders Fidelity National Financial, Inc.:

 We have audited the accompanying combined balance sheet of Fidelity National Financial Ventures Operations as of December 31, 2015, and the related combined statements of operations, comprehensive earnings (loss), equity, and cash flows for each of the years in the two-year period ended December 31, 2015.
 These combined financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these combined financial statements based on our audits.